-Project will be awarded points for obtaining one of the three following certifications: Points LEED, a GreenPoint rating less than 80 points, Enterprise Green Communities, or Home Energy Rating System II (HERS II) rating improvement equal to a 20% improvement over the current project's HERS rating.
+Project will be awarded points for obtaining one of the three following certifications: LEED, GreenPoint rating less than 100 points, Enterprise Green Communities, or Home Energy Rating System II (HERS II) rating improvement equal to a 20% improvement over the current project's HERS rating.
 A maximum of 1 point will be awarded for obtaining one of the above certification levels.
 Documentation requirement: Documentation from certifying agency, organization, certified HERS rater, or certified GreenPoint rater must be provided upon project completion.
-1 LEED Silver Level, a GreenPoint rating of 80 to 109 points, or HERS II rating improvement equal to or greater than 25% improvement over the current project's HERS rating.
+1 LEED Silver Level, GreenPoint rating equal to or greater than 100 points, or HERS II rating improvement equal to or greater than 25% improvement over the current project's HERS rating.
 A maximum of 2 points will be awarded for obtaining one of the above certification levels.
 Documentation requirement: Documentation from certifying agency, organization, certified HERS rater, or certified GreenPoint rater must be provided upon project completion.
-2 LEED Gold or Higher Level, a GreenPoint rating equal to or greater than 110 points, era HERS II rating improvement equal to or greater than 30% improvement over the current project's HERS rating, or a net zero energy building certification.
-A maximum of 3 points will be awarded for obtaining one of the above certification levels.
+2 LEED Gold or Higher Level, GreenPoint rating greater than or equal to 125 points, or HERS II rating improvement equal to or greater than 30% improvement over the current project's HERS rating.
+A maximum of 3 points will be awarded for obtaining one of the above certification 3

 Documentation requirement: Documentation from certifying agency, organization, certified HERS rater, or certified GreenPoint rater must be provided upon project completion.
-3